 }

-From the above code, you will see, we haven’t declared any setter method for the properties.
-Because, we won’t need it. we will be able to perform our task by operating on ArrayCollection very fine.
-Lets see a basic example usages:
+From the above code, you will see that we haven’t declared any setter method for the properties.
+Because we won’t need it.
+We will be able to perform our task by operating on ArrayCollection very fine.
+Let’s see a basic example of usage:

 $expertise = $this->em->getRepository("Expertises")->find(1);